Hamiltonian analysis for new massive gravity: Conclusions

 \section{Conclusions}

 In this paper a detailed canonical analysis of $NMG$ has been performed.
 We observed that the introduction of the $K$'s-extrinsic curvature type variables allowed us to develop the analysis in a more economical way in comparison with the standard $OD$ scheme.
 The Lagrangian was written as a function of its velocities and the null vectors of the theory allowed us to identify the complete structure of the constraints.
 The extended Hamiltonian was constructed, then we observed that the Dirac brackets and second-class constraints helped to identify if the Ostrogradski instabilities were present or not.
 We observed that the extended Hamiltonian does not present instabilities and the theory describes the propagation of two massive physical degrees of freedom.
-With all constraints under control, the results of this work will be useful to perform any progress in the quantization program.
-In fact, it is well known that the better dynamical description of any system is through the Hamiltonian analysis, then for developing the quantization study it is mandatory to perform a complete analysis as in this work has been done. \\ On the other hand, the analysis of $EKG$ and the higher-order term of (\ref{eqn:ac}) were reported in appendix $A$ and $B$ respectively.
+With all constraints under control, the results of this work will be useful for performing any progress in the quantization program.
+In fact, it is well known that the better dynamical description of any system is through the Hamiltonian analysis, then for developing the quantization study it is mandatory to perform a complete classical analysis as in this work has been done.
+In this respect, our results also could be extended for studying holography information by using the Dirac brackets.
+In fact, by coupling $NMG$ minimally to matter we could to study if the extended theory presents non-local Dirac brackets just as massive gravity retains \cite{15}. \\ On the other hand, the analysis of $EKG$ and the higher-order term of (\ref{eqn:ac}) were reported in appendix $A$ and $B$ respectively.
 In these theories the second-class constraints had a trivial structure, therefore, the Poisson brackets and Dirac ones coincide.
 In this manner, the extended Hamiltonians of these theories were not healed from the Ostrogradski sickness.